Welcome to the second part of Croatia for children in 2021 series! *updated in April 2021

 PEEK&POKE Computer museum is a unique museum in Rijeka, dedicated to the history of computers and offering a walk through the past of technologies.
 This unusual museum will be appreciated by teenagers for sure, but younger audiences would love the experience, too.

-Looking for more travel options with kids in Croatia?
+Looking for more travel options with kids in Croatia in 2021?